Quantum simulation of thermodynamics in an integrated quantum photonic processor: Results

-\section{Local equilibration}
+\subsection{Local equilibration}

 In any setting governed by closed-system Hamiltonian dynamics, equilibration can only happen locally for local observables, since the global entropy must be preserved in time.
 In the setting considered, the global system is a multi-mode linear-optical system initially prepared in a highly non-Gaussian state $\rho$ on $m$ bosonic degrees of freedom, namely $|\psi\rangle\langle\psi|$ with $|\psi\rangle =|1,\dots, 1,0,\dots, 0\rangle$ of $n = 3$ single photons in $m = 4$ optical modes.
-The bosonic modes are associated with annihilation operators $b_1,\dots, b_m$.
-The subsequent integrated linear optical circuit is given by a unitary $V\in U(m)$ that linearly transforms the bosonic modes.
-In state space such linear optical circuits are reflected by $\rho\mapsto \sigma:= U(V) \rho U(V)^\dagger$, where $U(V)$ is the physical implementation of the passive mode transformation $V$ \footnote{$V\mapsto U(V)$ is referred to the metaplectic representation in technical terms.}.
+The bosonic modes are associated with annihilation operators $\hat{b}_1,\dots, \hat{b}_m$.
+The subsequent integrated linear optical circuit is given by a unitary $V\in {\rm U}(m)$ that linearly transforms the bosonic modes.
+Any unitary from the group ${\rm U}(m)$ of $m\times m$ unitary matrices can be realized by a suitably designed linearly optical circuit.
+In state space, such linear optical circuits are reflected by $\rho\mapsto \sigma:= U(V) \rho U(V)^\dagger$, where $U(V)$ is the physical implementation of the passive mode transformation $V$ that linearly transforms a set of bosonic operators to a new set as $(\hat{b}_1,\dots, \hat{b}_m)^T \mapsto V (\hat{b}_1,\dots, \hat{b}_m)^T $.
+The representation of the mode transformation in Hilbert space $V\mapsto U(V)$ is commonly referred to the metaplectic representation in technical terms.
 Finally, the output distribution is measured in the Fock basis using quasi-photon-number-resolving detectors, giving measurements of the form $\mu\mapsto P(\mu)$ with

 where $\mu=(n_1,\dots, n_m)$ is a given pattern of detection events.